 This is what I’m using this year.
 I got The Week By Week Vegetable Gardener’s Handbook for Christmas.
 It’s fabulous!
 It will help you manage your gardening schedule and break down basic gardening tasks for you.
-I highly recommend it to you too.
+I highly recommend getting it.

 It’s hard to decide how many seeds you want to start.
 Some of the packets come with 30 seeds, others have 100 seeds.
 Who’s to say what’s right without experience?

 The seed catalogs all arrive in the winter.
-We love to sit by the fire and go through them all, daydreaming about what we want to plant.
+I love to sit by the fire and go through them all, daydreaming about what I want to plant.
 It’s so tempting to order one of everything!
-But there is only so much room in the garden.
+But I have to remember there is only so much room in the garden.

 You probably already know what you want to order and how many you’ll need by using the seed calculator and vegetable garden size calculator.

 You’ll want to get your seeds ordered in February so you can start them indoors in March.
 Here’s some information on how to start your own seeds indoors.

 Look at your gardening tools.
 Do they need to be cleaned and sharpened?
 Do some need to be replaced with a new model?